JayRichh/trekk/deployment-guide.md

 ### Security

-- Ensure all environment variables are properly set
+- Ensure all environment variables are properly set (see [environment-variables.md](environment-variables.md))
 - Configure proper CORS settings to restrict access
 - Set up proper Row Level Security in Supabase
 - Use Azure Key Vault for sensitive keys and certificates
+- Ensure environment files (.env.*) are excluded from Git

 ### Performance